GabeScott/standard-works-vault/General Conference/2013 April - We Are One.md

 We share experiences in the way in which the Lord builds His kingdom on earth.
 In His Church, with all the wonderful tools and organization we have been given, there is still a fundamental truth taught by prophets of how we are to fulfill our priesthood mandate of missionary work.

 In the 1959 April general conference, President David O. McKay taught this principle, as have the prophets since his day, including President Thomas S. Monson.
 President McKay related in his closing comments that in 1923 in the British Mission, there was a general instruction sent out to the members of the Church.
 They were told not to spend money on advertising to combat the bad feelings of the people against the Church.
 President McKay said the decision was: “Throw the responsibility upon every member of the Church that in the coming year of 1923 every member will be a missionary.
 Every member a missionary!
 You may bring your mother into the Church, or it may be your father; perhaps your fellow companion in the workshop.
 Somebody will hear the good message of the truth through you.”

-And President McKay continued: “And that is the message today.
-Every member—a million and a half—a missionary!”2
+And President McKay continued: “And that is the message today. *Every member*—a million and a half—*a missionary!*”[^2]

 When it was announced in 2002 that missionary work would become the responsibility of the bishops, I marveled.
 I’d been one.
 It seemed to me they were already carrying a load close to their limits in ministering to the members and directing the organizations in the ward.